PeggyJV/steward/README.md

 | sign-delegate-key | This command is to sign delegate keys                       |
 | tx                | Create transactions on either ethereum or cosmos chains     |
 | allow-erc-2-0     | Allow Erc20 Token to interact with cellar contract          |

-### Testing mode

-1. These instructions assume that the cellar has been deployed to the target ethereum blockchain.

-1. The first step is to setup your configuration file.

-You can generate an example configuation file from

-`cargo run -- print-config`